nineey/fhgr_webp/README.md

 ## Installation

-Install and run the project with npm
+Install and run the project for development

 ```bash
   cd ../fhgr_webp